-As the region’s only academic medical center, Penn State Health Milton S. Hershey Medical Center is strategically positioned to help fulfill the University’s responsibility to improve the detection, treatment, and prevention of child abuse.
+As the region’s only locally based academic medical center, Penn State Health Milton S. Hershey Medical Center is strategically positioned to help fulfill the University’s responsibility to improve the detection, treatment and prevention of child abuse.
 The Center for the Protection of Children is poised to pioneer an integrated, interdisciplinary approach to addressing the causes and consequences of child maltreatment.

 About the Center

-The over-arching purpose of the Center for the Protection of Children is to develop and coordinate research, education, and policy initiatives having to do with child abuse/protection – within Penn State Health, Penn State's broader Network on Child Protection and Wellbeing, as well as with community partners.
+The overarching purpose of the Center for the Protection of Children is to develop and coordinate research, education and policy initiatives having to do with child abuse/protection - within Penn State Health, Penn State's broader Network on Child Maltreatment Solutions, as well as with community partners.

-The Center for the Protection of Children brings together an interdisciplinary group of Penn State clinicians and researchers who are well respected for their achievements in the field of child abuse.
-Based on the campus of Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine, the Center is a remarkable collaborative effort whose goals are to prevent maltreatment, improve reporting of suspected abuse, provide comprehensive care for children who have experienced abuse, and advance knowledge about how best to protect vulnerable children and support them and their families.
+The Center for the Protection of Children brings together an interdisciplinary group of Penn State clinicians and researchers who are well-respected for their achievements in the field of child abuse.
+Based on the campus of the Milton S. Hershey Medical Center and Penn State College of Medicine, the Center is a remarkable collaborative effort whose goals are to prevent maltreatment, improve reporting of suspected abuse, provide comprehensive care for children who have experienced abuse, and advance knowledge about how best to protect vulnerable children and support them and their families.

-As a community of scholars and clinicians, we understand that addressing the problem of child abuse is multi-faceted.
+As a community of scholars and clinicians, we understand that addressing the problem of child abuse is multifaceted.
 We must treat children's injuries, provide care and oversight as they recover, and work to ensure that they are protected from further harm.
 Equally vital are research and education.
 Effective interventions require an evidence-based understanding of the causes of maltreatment as well as the predictors of good and poor outcomes.
-So, too, best practices require that everyone who works with children appreciate not only risk factors for child abuse, but also what we can do to be effective advocates for vulnerable children throughout our society.
+So, too, best practices require that everyone who works with children appreciate risk factors for child abuse and what we can do to be effective advocates for vulnerable children throughout our society.

-The Center is one of four foundational Centers that make up Penn State's Network on Child Protection and Wellbeing, whose purpose is to advance collaborative, multi-disciplinary scholarship on child abuse and child protection.
+The Center is one of four foundational Centers that make up Penn State's Network on Child Maltreatment Solutions whose purpose is to advance collaborative, multidisciplinary scholarship on child abuse and child protection.

 Report suspected abuse